Rekitctrl/Online-Chat/README.md

 Warning:

 As of now, there is no encryption or protection features implemented.
-There will be in future updates.

 Future Updates:

-Set a room passcode

 Lock a room to prevent new users from joining

-Add image, video, and audio support
+Add image support

-Encryption

 Improved UI